hanewman/hanewman.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

+%ADD HYPERLINKS TO AUTHORS

+**Online k-Median with Consistent Clusters**
+  with: Benjamin Moseley and Kirk Pruhs
+   <a href="http://arxiv.org/abs/2303.15379"> arXiv March 2023 </a>

 **Fast Combinatorial Algorithms for Min Max Correlation Clustering**
   with: Sami Davies and Benjamin Moseley
    <a href="https://arxiv.org/abs/2301.13079"> arXiv January 2023 </a>